-The Prix de Rome would've been right at home on today’s reality television.
-Each year the competition was run slightly differently, but here’s roughly how it worked: Contestents needed to be under 30 years old, have a CV full of awards, and the backing of respected professors of the Académie.
+The Prix de Rome would make great reality television.
+Each year the competition was run slightly differently, but here’s roughly how it worked: Contestants needed to be under 30 years old, have a CV full of awards, and the backing of respected professors of the Académie.
 These already masterful artists were placed under strict supervision and run through a series of challenges with tight time limits.
-After each round artists were eliminated until only a handful of top competitors were judged, and the only the best given the award.
+After each round artists were eliminated until only a handful of top competitors were judged, and the single best artist given the award.
 In the first challenge, contestants had one day to paint a sketch on a predefined theme.
 The second challenge was a figure study painted from live models, completed in four, seven-hour sessions.
 Next, a compositional sketch in oil for a finished work eliminated all but the final contestants.
 The last challenge was the big one, with each artist sequestered away for seventy-two days to complete a full, large-scale history painting—the pinnacle of academic artistic expression.

 Cabanel was eliminated in round 2 of his first Prix.
 The theme was Ulysses Recognized by His Nurse, depicting Homer’s hero returning to his home disguised as a begger after the Trojan war.
-Six years later Cabanel took another stab the theme, but Ulysses’ stiff posture and some wonky perspective mark it as still not his best work.
+Six years later Cabanel took another stab at the theme, but Ulysses’ stiff posture and some wonky perspective mark it as still not his best work.
 1844.
 Cabanel entered the Prix again.
-The scene to depict was of the roman patrician Cincinnatus, humbly ploughing his fields when summoned by the roman senate to lead the republic through a time of crisis.
-Good material, and this time Cabanel made it to the final round, though he placed sixth among the finalists, and Félix-Joseph Barrias took the prix (Barrias would later tutor the man many credit with the end of Academic art—Edgar Degas, small world).
+The scene to depict was of the roman patrician Cincinnatus, humbly plowing his fields when summoned by the roman senate to lead the republic through a time of crisis.
+Good material, and this time Cabanel made it to the final round, though he placed sixth among the finalists, and Félix-Joseph Barrias took the prix (Barrias later tutored the man many credit with the end of Academic art: Edgar Degas, small world).

 1855.
 Third time’s the charm right?
 But that year the judges were vicious.
 One hundred sixteen artists entered, just over twenty made it through the first round.
 Cabanel passed.
 Second round only ten artists made it though.
 Cabanel passed.
 The theme for the final history painting was Jesus’s trial before Pontius Pilate in the Roman praetorium.
 Cabanel’s 12 hour sketch landed him in the final challenge, and he entered seclusion to complete a final work, emerging 72 days later in September, just two days before his 22nd birthday.

-I'm giving a whole section to this badboy because it’s one of my favorite artworks, and because Tiktok has embraced this recumbent angel and brought me tons of traffic.
+I'm giving a whole section to this bad boy because it’s one of my favorite artworks, and because Tiktok has embraced this recumbent angel and brought me tons of traffic.
 Cabanel lived and worked in the midst of a cultural shift we now call The Enlightenment, a movement towards reason, knowledge, humanism and science.
 Religious themes were still popular in art during this time, but the flavor changed, and Cabanel’s furious angel is a perfect example.
-First, this image isn't from a bible story, but depicts the Beelzebub, better known as Lucifer, as he is captured in Milton’s Paradise Lost.
-Lucifer, it turns out, was a kind of Enlightenment hero, the original iconoclastic free-thinker, and Cabanel poured every ounce of his training and skill into flashing a dozen expressions across the angel’s beautiful face.
+First, this image isn't from a bible story, but depicts Beelzebub, better known as Lucifer, as he is captured in Milton’s Paradise Lost.
+Lucifer was an Enlightenment hero—the original iconoclastic free-thinker, and Cabanel poured every ounce of his training and skill into flashing a dozen expressions across the angel’s beautiful face.
 It was a shock to the salon.
 No other student has submitted a, uh, satan?
-Too expressive, too romantic—just, too much. “…That’s my reward for all the trouble I gave myself not to submit an average piece of work…” wrote Cabanel in a letter to his friend and patron Alfred Bruyas.
+Too expressive, too romantic, just too much. “…That’s my reward for all the trouble I gave myself not to submit an average piece of work…” wrote Cabanel in a letter to his friend and patron Alfred Bruyas.

 Cabanel’s last submission from Rome was easily his most ambitious.
 Inspired by a visit to the Pitti Palace in Naples, where he saw Raphael’s The Vision of Ezekiel, Cabanel sketched a dying Moses, arms outstretched as he is welcome into the arts of angels and a bare chested, backlit Elohim.
 In a letter to his brother, Cabanel wrote “I have imposed myself a large, very difficult, formidable task, since I seek to represent the image of the Eternal Master of the sky and the earth—to represent God—and next to Him, one of His most sublime creatures, deified in some way by His contact.”
 Cabanel pulled out all the stops.
 Jewel-tone textiles, butterfly-winged angels, a sunset’s dramatic light, even Moses has rays of light shooting out of head, all in a dramatic composition that diagonally bisects the monumental six by nine foot canvas.